Weatheradio Canada: History

 In September 2020, Environment and Climate Change Canada began soliciting feedback on possible decommissioning of 48 of its 230 transmitters.
 ECCC stated that the transmitters were predominantly located in areas of overlapping coverage and where alternate methods of access (such as cell phones and the Internet) were available.

-On May 26, 2021, ECCC announced that during the Required Weekly Test, they would announce the transformation of the new voice technology system, which the old one had been in use for over 27 years.
-Among the new voices for the service includes Nuance Tom, a newer version of a previous voice on NOAA Weather Radio.
-These transformations were to begin June 1st and end on New Years Eve of 2021.
+On May 26, 2021, ECCC announced that during their Required Weekly Test, they would announce Weatheradio's transition into its new voice technology system.
+The previous Starcaster voices had been in use for over 27 years.
+Among the new voices for the service includes Nuance Tom, a newer version of the old NOAA Weather Radio voice, that was used until 2016.
+This transition began on June 1st of that year, and while supposed to end on New Year's Eve of 2021.
+Some stations held out into summer 2022 before making the switch.

 On August 19, 2022, an announcement was sent on 8 transmitters in the network regarding the impending decommission of said transmitters within the next 6 months.
 The 8 transmitters announced for decommissioning were: Cooking Lake, AB; Saskatoon, SK; Orillia, ON; Brockville, ON; Fredericton, NB; Perth-Andover, NB; Aspen-Melrose, NS and Grand Falls, NL.

 Frequencies

 Weatheradio Canada signals are transmitted using FM (10 kHz bandwidth), with band spacing of 25 kHz.
-In some areas Weatheradio Canada also transmits on the AM or FM bands.
 Over 90 per cent of Canadians live within range of a Weatheradio transmitter.
-Broadcast range for Weatheradio Canada transmitters is between 60 to 80 kilometres depending on things like terrain, the quality of the receiver, and the antenna height above ground, however some areas can receive signals up to 100-130 kilometers from the weather radio when located on top of a mountain or in locations that contains a flat surface.
-The service uses these frequencies:
+Broadcast range for a Weatheradio transmitter is approximately 60 kilometres, but this depends on things like terrain, the quality of the receiver, and the antenna height above ground.
+The service uses multiple frequencies: